oliebolie/afk-chess-detection/README.md

 2. Extract the folder where you like
 3. In your terminal, go to the path of the script
 4. pip install -r requirements.txt
-5. Make sure you are in a chess.com game, its not your turn and your game is fullscreen (Maximized)
+5. Make sure you are in a chess.com game, its not your turn and your chess.com game is fullscreen (focusmode) DONT FULL SCREEN YOUR BROWSER.
+IT WILL NOT WORK THEN
 6. Run the python script